emuhlestein/notes/general.md

 A POST, PUT or PATCH request should include a Content-Type: application/json header to use the JSON in the request body.
 Otherwise it will result in a 200 OK but without changes being made to the data.

+### JavaScript

+Javascript array indexOf() is an inbuilt function that returns the first index at which the given item can be found in an array, or -1 if it is not present in an array.

+array.filter(function(currentValue, index, arr), thisValue)

+* currentValue (required)
+* index - the index of the currentValue (optional)
+* arr - the array the currentValue belongs to

 ### Sample Table ###
 A sample db.json database file: